How to Get Rid Of That Dog Pee Smell in Your Carpet

 Your dog has peed on the carpet.
 You know he has.
 Even if you can’t smell it right away, as soon as you lean into your 15-minute mat workout on the living floor, you get that faint familiar whiff of pee.
 And if you can smell it, you better believe your dog can smell it!
 And what about guests?
 Can they smell dog pee in your house?
 Shudder!

-4 Reasons Your is Dog Peeing On Your Carpet
+4 Reasons Your Dog Is Peeing On Your Carpet

 While every dog’s physiology and psychology are unique, there are some very typical reasons why dogs pee in the house.
 And once you identify your dog’s reason, or his “tinkle type,” you can work to correct the problem, clean up the pee one last time, and finally be rid of the smell.